Hedgehogo/IEML-rust/README.md

 # Serde IEML

-A Rust library for using the [Serde](https://crates.io/crates/serde) serialization framework with data in IEML file format.
+A Rust library for using the [Serde](https://crates.io/crates/serde) serialization framework with data in IEML document format.
 This crate is still in development.

 ## Progress
 - [x] Data structures and APIs for working with them